Font Format

 Small caps

-Small caps formatting does not affect numbers, punctuation, nonalphabetic characters, or uppercase letters.
+Small caps formatting doesn't affect numbers, punctuation, nonalphabetic characters, or uppercase letters.

 All caps